 In the case of Sonning Common this amounted to a total of 377 new homes.
 The allocations in the 2016 NDP accounted for 195 of that number.
 As of 1 April 2020 completions and commitments have raised the number of homes built or with planning permission to 281.
-This has left an outstanding requirement of 96 homes to be considered in the revised NDP and is addressed in Policy RH1.
-The allocation in the revised NDP exceeds the housing requirements set out in the Local Plan.
+This has left an outstanding requirement of 96 homes to be considered in the revised Plan and is addressed in Policy RH1.
+The granting of planning permission on appeal for the 133 extra care apartments on the Little Sparrows site is considered in the wider Plan.